hzdu/plugins_cdn/wp-content/plugins/perfmatters/readme.txt

 Check out our [documentation](https://perfmatters.io/docs/) for more information on how to use Perfmatters.

 == Changelog ==

+= 1.8.9 - 04.13.2022 =
+* Updated plugin settings UI.
+* Added new post meta option to Clear Used CSS for an individual page or post type.
+* Added new perfmatters_rucss_excluded_selectors filter.
+* Fixed a lazy loading issue that was preventing some images from loading properly in Safari.
+* Migrated Delay JS Timeout dropdown to a simpler on/off toggle that will default to 10 seconds.
+Our filter is also still available to set a custom timeout value.
+* Fixed an issue with MU plugin that was interfering with rewrite rules in some instances.
+* Added additional excluded page builder parameter for Flatsome UX.
+* Moved restore default functionality to a separate option on the tools page.
+* Code refactoring.
+* Translation updates.

 = 1.8.8 - 03.23.2022 =
 * Changed default setting for Used CSS Method from file to inline, as we think this will be the more compatible solution for most users going forward.
 If you were previously using the file method, you may need to save that option again.